bliepp/sudoku-react/README.md

 ## Known issues
-* I didn't manage to get exporting the SVG from the DOM working, hence the "Export" menu entries do nothing
+* I didn't manage to get exporting the SVG from the DOM working, hence the "Export" menu entries do nothing.
+* If the initial sudoku wavefunction is in an invalid state, the solver will run infinitely.
+A timeout is yet to be implemented.

 ## How to build